watchapi/watchapi-cli/README.md

 - `--format table|json` choose console table or machine-readable JSON
 - `--router-factory` / `--router-identifier-pattern` override router detection if you use custom helpers

+## Contributing

+See `CONTRIBUTING.md` for a minimal setup and workflow guide.

 ## Support

 - Documentation: https://watchapi.dev/docs